-James Rowland Ward (1848–1912) was a British taxidermist and founder of the firm Rowland Ward Limited of Piccadilly, London.
+Rowland Ward has been a world-renowned brand in the sporting and outdoor market since 1880.
+James Rowland Ward (1848–1912), a British taxidermist, founded of the firm Rowland Ward Limited of Piccadilly, London, in the last quarter of the nineteenth century.
 The company specialized in and was renowned for its work taxidermy on birds and big-game trophies, but it did other types of work as well.
 In creating many practical items from antlers, feathers, feet, skins, and tusks, the Rowland Ward company made fashionable items from animal parts, such as zebra-hoof inkwells, antler furniture, and elephant-feet umbrella

 Rowland Ward was also a well-known publisher of natural history and big-game hunting narratives.